-Reporting Private Scholarship(s), State Grant or Employee Tuition Benefit
+Reporting Outside Scholarship(s), State Grant or Employee Tuition Benefit

-Awards not based on merit (such as employer tuition benefits) will reduce self-help only by the first $1500.
+- Awards not based on merit (such as employee tuition benefits) will reduce self-help only by the first $1500.
 All amounts over $1500 reduce Wesleyan gift-aid.

 - State grants will reduce Wesleyan gift-aid dollar for dollar.